notwaldorf/notwaldorf.github.com/_posts/2016-04-04-emoji-emoji-emoji.markdown

 top of each other, so that the spacing around the final glyph adds up.

 This glyph and its size/position then goes to [skia](https://en.wikipedia.org/wiki/Skia_Graphics_Engine), Chrome's graphics engine.
-It is the one that paints the glyph on the screen.
+It is the one that paints the right glyph on the screen.

 <h2 style="border-left-color:#5b86f7;">🖌 What about fonts?</h2>